 Failure Injection¶

-application randomly injects task failure scenarios into another TaPS application.
+The failures application randomly injects task failure scenarios into another TaPS application.

 This is useful to understanding how an application or execution engine handles certain forms of task failures.